Symbiodinium: Flagellated (mastigote) cell

 The motile flagellated form is gymnodinioid and athecate ("nude").
-The relative dimensions of the epicone and hypocone differ among species.
+The relative dimensions of the episoma (cell portion above the groove) and hyposoma (cell portion below the groove) differ among species.
 The alveoli are most visible in the motile phase but lack fibrous cellulosic structures found in thecate ("armored") dinoflagellates.
 Between the points of origin of the two flagella is an extensible structure of unknown function called the peduncle.
 In other dinoflagellates, an analogous structure has been implicated in heterotrophic feeding and sexual recombination.
 In Symbiodinium, it has been suggested that the peduncle may be involved in substrate attachment, explaining why certain cells seem to spin in place.
-Compared to other gymnodinioid genera, there is little or no displacement at the sulcus where the ends of the cingulum (or cigulum) groove converge.
+Compared to other Gymnodiniales genera, there is little or no displacement at the sulcus where the ends of the cingulum (or cigulum) groove converge.

 The internal organelles of the mastigote are essentially the same as described in the coccoid cell (see below).
 The transition from mastigote to coccoid stage in Symbiodinium occurs rapidly, but details about cellular changes are unknown.
 Mucocysts (an ejectile organelle) located beneath the plasmalemma are found in S. pilosum and their function is unknown, but may be involved in heterotrophic feeding.

 Coccoid cell

-The coccoid cell of Symbiodinium is spherical and ranges in average diameter from 6 to 13 µm, depending on the species (Blank et al. 1989).
+The coccoid cell of Symbiodinium is spherical and ranges in average diameter from 6 to 13 μm, depending on the species (Blank et al. 1989).
 This stage is often wrongly interpreted as a dinocyst; hence, in published literature, the alga in hospite is often referred to as a vegetative cyst.
 The term cyst usually refers to a dormant, metabolically quiescent stage in the life history of other dinoflagellates, initiated by several factors, including nutrient availability, temperature, and day length.
 Such cysts permit extended resistance to unfavourable environmental conditions.
 Instead, coccoid Symbiodinium cells are metabolically active, as they photosynthesize, undergo mitosis, and actively synthesize proteins and nucleic acids.
 While most dinoflagellates undergo mitosis as a mastigote, in Symbiodinium, mitosis occurs exclusively in the coccoid cell.